nf-core/viralrecon/docs/output.md

 ### Unicycler

-[Unicycler](https://github.com/rrwick/Unicycler) is an assembly pipeline that works as a spades optimiser.
+[Unicycler](https://github.com/rrwick/Unicycler) is an assembly pipeline that works as a spades optimizer.

 **Output directory: `assembly/unicycler`**
 * `<SAMPLE>.assembly.fasta`